Skip to content

 Buttons on the Modern Fluent Design files app

-In the bottom-right corner, there’s a button that lets you see ongoing tasks such as files being copied or moved.
-The appearance can be customized further in the Settings, which can be found at the bottom of the left corner.
-The acrylic sidebar, in fact, has to be enabled in Settings because it’s disabled by default.
+There is a button in the bottom-right corner that lets you see ongoing tasks such as files being copied or moved.
+The appearance can be customized further in the Settings, found at the bottom of the left corner.
+The acrylic sidebar has to be enabled in Settings because it’s disabled by default.

 Performance